JosephPrichard/Portfolio/astar/README.md

 # AStar

 Utilizes an implementation of the AStar algorithm to solve the sliding puzzle problem.
+Written in Java.

 ## Output of the runnable main method in astar.PuzzleSolver:
 ```